Fortunes On Rabbits0

 My birthday ended with being “talked to” about being a poor sport and told I would not be having cake.
-Fifteen minutes later Virg came up to me where I sulked on the porch and slipped me a piece of devil’s food topped with a sugar rose.
+Fifteen minutes later Virg came up to me where I sulked on the porch and slipped me a slice of devil’s food topped with a sugar rose.
 Said he wasn’t mad, he would’ve done the same thing.
 From that moment on, we had an understanding, me and Uncle Virg.

 Later I asked my dad about the messages on the rabbits.
 I told him what Uncle Virg had said, asked him if it was true.
 Dad said he’d never seen a fortune written on a rabbit, but then he’d never seen a shaved one either, so he couldn’t say for certain either way.
 I told him Virg said it’s not on every rabbit, just some.
 That’s why he needed to catch so many.
 Dad said well, your Uncle Virgil has some strange ideas, and besides, who wants to spend their life chasing after rabbits?

 I refused to go to Uncle Virgil’s funeral.
 He had committed suicide with a twelve gauge in the shed behind the garage.
 My mother was angry with me, said it was a sign of disrespect.
 I said you’re right.
 I did not respect him.
 He gave up and let everybody down.

 My father stepped in before things got too hectic, told mama he figured eleven was old enough to make my own decision on the matter.
 Said he understood and so did Virgil.

 The day after the funeral I was walking along the path that led down to the pond, when three rabbits hopped out from the brush and sat stock still, just a few steps in front of me.
 A mother and two kits.
 I thought of Uncle Virgil, and on a whim asked the rabbits what message they held for me, asked it right out loud.
 Said if they told me I wouldn’t have to catch them and shave them.
 I looked the mother full in the eye.
 Unblinking she stared back.